 Deep Learning: here, an artificial neural network performs multiple layers of processing.
 Deep learning is a diverse set of algorithms that imitate human brain learning through associations and abstractions.
 Deep learning has significant advantages over traditional classification algorithms.
 These neural networks can understand context, and even the mood of the writer.

-It’s worth exploring deep learning in more detail since this approach results in the most accurate sentiment analysis.
-Up until recently the field was dominated by traditional ML techniques, which require manual work to define classification features.
+Traditional ML techniques require manual work to define classification features.
 They also often fail to consider the impact of word order.
-Deep learning and artificial neural networks have transformed NLP.
+Deep learning and artificial neural networks have transformed this approach.

 Deep learning algorithms were inspired by the structure and function of the human brain.
 This approach led to an increase in the accuracy and efficiency of sentiment analysis.
 In deep learning the neural network can learn to correct itself when it makes an error.
 With traditional machine learning errors need to be fixed via human intervention.